Columbus Child Custody Lawyers Protecting Your Children

-Divorce affects not only the spouses who are severing ties, but also their children.
+A divorce or breakup affects not only the parents who are severing ties but also their children.
 That is why it is critical to develop a child custody plan with the children’s best interests in mind.
-In some cases, parents agree to a co-parenting plan that works for the children while in other cases, issues regarding children are more complicated and a family law court may decide.
+You want to do what is right for your children so they can get the best upbringing possible.

 Courts may consider the following when determining custody:

 - The child’s relationship with the parents, siblings and other parties